 If you are infected with H. pylori, the first treatment usually tried is to clear the H. pylori infection.
 However, as mentioned, infection with H. pylori is probably a coincidence rather than a cause in most cases of non-ulcer dyspepsia.

 A one-month trial of medication that reduces stomach acid is often advised.
 This helps in some cases but not all.
 It may work because the lining of your stomach may be extra sensitive to the acid.
 Or, it may work because you may have very mild inflammation in your stomach that comes and goes but is never found if you have an endoscopy test to look into your stomach.
 See the separate leaflet called Indigestion Medication for more information.

-The National Institute for Health and Care Evidence (NICE) recommends the following lifestyle changes:
+The National Institute for Health and Care Excellence (NICE) recommends the following lifestyle changes: